Siphon880gh/devbrain/Game Development & Virtual Production - UNREAL ENGINE/Unreal Level 4 - Industry Standards, Materials, Modeling (complex), Landscapes (complex), Particles/Material Editor/Text Render with lower opacity.md

-Edit the Material (not the Text Material):
+Edit the Material or the Text Material:

 This is how it should look by default:
 ![](https://i.imgur.com/WZYo3x3.png)